Kholoud731/Vodafone-Analysis-Challenge-/src/documentaion/README.md

-# Documentation of steps made to finalise this app
+# Documentation of steps made to finalize this app

 ### Create typeScript React App